bladewing/SSFC_testbed/README.md

 ryu-manager ryu.app.ofctl_rest
 ```

-Get the List of all Switches connected to the Controller:
+Get the List of all Switches connected to the Ryu-Controller:
 ```sh
 curl -X GET http://localhost:8080/stats/switches (from master) curl -X GET http://192.168.206.1:8080/stats/switches (from anywhere else)